amaa11/Additive-Effects-of-Collinearity/README.md

 Here we only provided an example for a linear regression model, however the code is easy to modify to consider a classification model or with caterogrical variables.<br>
 ------------------------------------------------------------------<br>
 ```
+import pandas as pd
+from sklearn.linear_model import LinearRegression
+import matplotlib.pyplot as plt
+# Note: here we did not divid the data into training and test.
+Howver, the user has the ability to divide the data and extract the coeff value from the test data
 total_effect = []
 m=0
 for j in X.columns.to_list():